-If water-activites are more your speed, you can choose from jet skiing, kayaking, deep sea fishing, parasailing or even rent a pontoon boot and cruise the IntraCoastal Waterway for the afternoon.
+If water-activities are more your speed, you can choose from jet skiing, kayaking, deep sea fishing, parasailing or even rent a pontoon boat and cruise the IntraCoastal Waterway for the afternoon.

 Hilton Head Island has more of a laid-back atmosphere, but also has diverse attractions for a memorable vacation experience.

 The Harbour Town Lighthouse, with its distinctive red and white stripes, offers stunning panoramic views of the sea, marina, and the award-winning Robert Trent Jones Golf Course, making it a must-visit spot for any visitor.

 The Coastal Discovery Museum is another highlight, where guests can explore the island's rich history, flora, fauna, and its unique cultural heritage through a variety of exhibits and tours.